Diogo-V/sudoku-solver/README.md

 # sudoku_solver

-Program that solves a sudoku board using an efficient backtracking method
+To use it, you must input a valid board on the "board_example" variable.